jrebagliatti/techcasestudies/_posts/2016-12-02-futurestandard.md

 ---
 layout: post
 title: "Future Standard changing image analytics with serverless platform"
 author: "Masayuki Ota"
 author-link: "https://twitter.com/masota0517"
 #author-image: "{{ site.baseurl }}/images/authors/masota.jpg"
 date: 2017-02-04
 categories: [IoT]
 color: "blue"
 #image: "{{ site.baseurl }}/images/futurestandard/logo.png" #should be ~350px tall
 excerpt: Future Standard offers a one-stop IoT solution for collecting, analyzing, viewing, and acting on data with ease.
 To offer customers an Azure-based solution, Future Standard and Microsoft created a prototype during a two-day hackfest.
-language: English
+language: [English]
-verticals: [Manufacturing, "Retail, Consumer Products & Services", Infrastructure]
+verticals: [Discrete Manufacturing]
+geolocation: [Asia]
+#permalink: /<page-title>.html
 ---

 Future Standard offers a one-stop IoT solution for cross-industry uses to enable collecting, analyzing, viewing, and acting on data with ease.
 In order to offer customers an Azure-based solution, Future Standard teamed up with Microsoft to create a prototype during a two-day hackfest.